 - Darshan Timings: 06.00 AM to 8.00 PM.
 (All seven days of the week)

 - Best Season To Visit: All Season (Best Timing for November to February.)

 - Contact Number: +919414045263

 - How To Reach

-The Trinetra Ganesha Temple is the famous and also oldest temple of Lord Ganesha in Rajasthan that comprises his whole family all together in one location.
-The temple is about 12 km from Sawai Madhopur and also is well developed in the Ranthambhore fort.
+The Trinetra Ganesha Temple is the famous and oldest temple of Lord Ganesha in Rajasthan that comprises his whole family all together in one location.
+The temple is about 12 km from Sawai Madhopur and also is well-developed in the Ranthambhore fort.

 The Ranthambhore fort, in turn, is said to have got its name from two adjoining hills– Rann and Thambhore.
-It lies on Thambhore hill, overlooking the Rann, and also offers some breathtaking views of the Park.
-The walls of the fort are about 7 kilometres in length and also include an area of nearly 4 square kilometres.
+It lies on Thambhore Hill, overlooking the Rann, and also offers some breathtaking views of the Park.
+The walls of the fort are about 7 kilometers in length and also include an area of nearly 4 square kilometers.
 All around the fort, one can see many old ruins, including palaces, temples, cenotaphs, step-wells, and houses.